Canon 100D vs M3

 |Canon M« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Canon M|

 It is notable that the M3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 100D does not offer wifi capability.

 Both the 100D and the M3 have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the M3 was followed by the Canon M6.

 So how do things add up?
-Is the Canon 100D better than the Canon M3 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Canon 100D and the Canon M3?
+A synthesis of the relative strong points of each of the models is listed below.